 Assess who will be affected by these changes, what kind of timeline you can work with and the outcome you want to achieve.
 Get your alarm management team on board early by discussing any upcoming changes now.

-After your alarm management self-audit, plan for 2022 with TiPS
+After an alarm management self-audit, plan for the new year with TiPS

 TiPS offers a suite of alarm management products that put monitoring, analysis and reporting capabilities in your hands.
 From helping operators navigate alarm management information to streamlining alarm philosophy documentation development, we can support you as you embrace change, address existing issues and optimize alarm management.